-The controller is designed for connecting two limit switches type PNP NCC or PNP NOC per axis.
+The controller is designed for connecting two limit switches type PNP NCC or PNP NOC One limit switch has the function to control the movement in + direction (+INI), the second for the - direction (-INI).

 This type has the advantage that cable breaks can be recognized.